tylerBastian/smashrun/README.md

 If you would to view the app with a more robust dataset, you can login with these credentials:
 email: Bastian.Tyler.M@gmail.com
 password: gVN65rU@c5tc
-**!!!WARNING!!!**: This is my personal account, so please do not delete or edit any runs.
+**!!WARNING!!**: This is my personal account, so please do not delete or edit any runs.
 This is only to demonstrate the what the app looks like with hundreds of runs and dozens of badges earned.